-- Enable client setting Enable eBay Subsidy.
+- Enable the client setting Enable eBay Subsidy.

-- eBay orders with an order date within the subsidy date range will have the subsidy credited to the P&L. The credit will display in a P&L Adjustments field, and it will be documented in the order note.
+- eBay orders with an order date within the subsidy date range will have the subsidy credited to the P&L. The credit will display in the P&L Adjustments field, and it will be documented in the order note.
 Subsidies for a shadow SKU will be applied to the order even if the parent SKU displays in the order (when client setting Display Shadow Parent SKU in Manage Orders or Always deduct inventory from Shadow Parent has been enabled).

 - When the Client Setting Validate Selling Price is greater than < 110 % > of SiteCost is enabled, the revised price can be set at a lower price than the percentage set, provided the following:

 - When adding the subsidy amount, the sum is greater than the set percentage (eBay Price + subsidy amount > 110% of Site cost)

 - If the subsidy from/to date is within current date

 - Likewise, the Client Setting Put Order on Hold if Selling Price is less than < >% of SiteCost will factor in the eBay subsidy amount to determine if the order should be placed on hold